 Heating Issues – Sometimes a faulty or buggy GPU BIOS can cause unexpected heating of your graphics card even when the card is on stock frequencies.
 This is because the fan speed settings and temperature throttling settings might not be working properly on your current BIOS.
 In these circumstances, you may try and update the GPU BIOS to fix these issues regarding the overheating of your GPU.

 Must Read: How to Reduce Graphics Card Temperature

 Overclocking Issues – Some graphics cards come with locked voltage and due to this you cannot increase their voltage for higher overclocking and stability.
 So to unlock the voltage you can flash your GPU BIOS with a custom or modded BIOS for higher overclocking and better stability.

 Locked Features / Options – To unlock some hidden features and options you can flash your VGA BIOS to get the extra benefits on some graphics cards.

 Nvidia BIOS Update Tools

-Here the best and top Nvidia BIOS Update tools for flashing your GPU BIOS.
+Here are the best and top Nvidia BIOS Update tools for flashing your GPU BIOS.

 NiBiTor or NVIDIA BIOS Editor is a utility for editing the BIOS of your graphics card.
-Using this VBIOS editing utility you can customize or make important changes to your VBIOS file regarding clock speeds, voltage, timings, boot settings, temperature settings and then can save the updated VBIOS to the hard drive for flashing purpose.
+Using this VBIOS editing utility you can customize or make important changes to your VBIOS file regarding clock speeds, voltage, timings, boot settings, and temperature settings, and then can save the updated VBIOS to the hard drive for flashing purposes.
 Now after making the appropriate changes you can use NVFlash to flash your VBIOS using this new VBIOS file that you have saved with NiBiTor.
-NiBiTor is indeed a very powerful and advanced for VBIOS modding or tuning utility for Nvidia graphics cards.
+NiBiTor is indeed very powerful and advanced for VBIOS modding or tuning utility for Nvidia graphics cards.

 AMD BIOS Update Tools